 Fulton County Daily Report, February 24, 2012

-If you have questions about grandparents visitation rights in Georgia please contact the Remboldt Law Firm, LLC at 404-348-4081 for a free phone consultation.
+If you have questions about Georgia Grandparent Visitation Rights Two Options For Obtaining, or if you would like to discuss the current case law on this topic please contact the Remboldt Law Firm, LLC at 404-348-4081 for a free phone consultation.

 Georgia Grandparent Rights: Effective May 1, 2012, O.C.G.A.
 19-7-3 (c) was amended to include the follow provision.